What is Integrated Pest Management? - Part 1

 What is Integrated Pest Management - Ladybird

-There are so many benefits to integrated pest management.
+There are so many benefits to biological pest control.
 When done correctly, you have an army of hungry insects waiting for the pests to show up.
 You never need to spray your plants with insecticides or other sticky concoctions that get all over your produce.
 Beneficial insects continuously reproduce, so once you have a good base you rarely need to buy more.
 And most beneficials are tiny!
 You won’t even see them on your plants.
 They are like invisible janitors, cleaning up your plants from the destruction of the pests.

 For more great content check out the Proponics YouTube channel below!